Total Live Articles: 385

 2. Followed by suppressive antiviral therapy later on

-Do NOT delay acute/episodic treatment while awaiting microbiology results (i.e., PCR)
+Do NOT delay acute/episodic treatment while awaiting microbiology results (i.e. viral PCR).
+It should be initiated once genital herpes is suspected clinically.

 • Oral aciclovir 400mg TDS for 5 days OR